 Ultra Violet Sterilisation

-The way they work is by passing water through a chamber which is flooded with Ultra Violet light.
+The way the systems work is by channeling water through a chamber which is flooded with Ultra Violet light.

 The main criteria you need to consider is what size unit you need.